-Portions of Anderson, Cherokee, Henderson, and Smith Counties are included in the lake.
+The lake spans portions of Anderson, Cherokee, Henderson, and Smith Counties.
 The Neches River continues flowing southward from the dam, establishing the boundary between Anderson and Cherokee Counties.

 The lake is 18 miles long, stretching basically north to south, from Chander to near Frankston, with 135 miles of shoreline.
 The widest part of the lake is 4 miles across.

 The crest of the spillway is 345 feet above mean sea level, and the conservation storage capacity is 411,290 acre-feet with a surface area of 25,560 acres.